Category

 Ōkuma: Yes, that tendency seemed strong.
 I tried giving hints like, "What do you think would happen if you made the rubber band bigger?" but it didn't work.

-Ito: Maybe it's not that the ideas aren't forming in their minds at all, but that they feel embarrassed to voice their free-thinking ideas.
-Isn't it okay if the time they spend questioning themselves is short?
-How about just letting them casually say whatever comes to mind, even if it's just a quick thought?
+Ito: Maybe it's not that the idea hasn't crossed their minds at all, but that they feel embarrassed to voice their free-thinking ideas.
+Perhaps it's okay if the time they spend questioning themselves is short.
+What if we just let them casually say whatever comes to mind, no matter how random?

 Ōkuma: That's true.
 They might be too embarrassed to speak up for fear of being wrong.

 Kato: I think teaching them brainstorming techniques would help.
-Creating a space where they know "no matter what I say, I won't get scolded, I won't be embarrassed, and I won't be laughed at" is essential.
+Creating a space where they know "no matter what they say, they won't get scolded, embarrassed, or laughed at" is essential.

 Ito: Are there few such spaces in schools?

 Approaching brainstorming is still quite advanced.
-In fact, many teachers still focus their efforts on guiding students toward the correct answer.
-When a student gives an answer, they provide hints like, "Close, but not quite," "Getting there," or "Hmm, feels a bit off," aiming to get the student to say the right answer.
+In reality, many teachers still focus their efforts on guiding students toward the correct answer.
+When a student gives an answer, they prompt them with hints like, "Close, but not quite," "Getting there," or "Hmm, feels a bit off," aiming to get them to say the right answer.

-Ito: There's no gray zone where answers might be correct, right?
+Ito: There's no gray zone where answers could potentially be correct, right?

 Okuma: Exactly.
 So students are constantly expending energy trying to figure out the "correct answer" the teacher has in mind.

-Naja: Since the CR test is based on the premise that there is no single correct answer, knowing this versus not knowing it probably makes a big difference.
+Naja: Since CR tests are based on the premise that there is no single correct answer, knowing this versus not knowing it probably makes a big difference.
 Basically, most school tests have only one correct answer.
-Saying "Write down as many as you can think of" might lower the hurdle.
+Saying "Write down as many as you can" might lower the barrier.

 Ōkuma: It takes time to understand a culture where "anything you write is correct."